Explore the world of Exhibitions, here are our First Time Exhibitor Tips from Industry Leaders!

 Where possible, try and find out if your close competitors will be attending the same expo and where they are located, for example if you are located near each other you may choose to strategically build a feature wall to distract the visitors to come to your stand instead of your competitors.
 Your target audience will be directly comparing your booth to your competitors, therefore be prepared for this conversation or simply dominate with an impressive custom booth and win the competition instantly.

 There will be a lot of variables that can affect the success of your first exhibition, therefore it is important to figure out what you want out of attending the event.
 Whether you are wanting to find out if visitors have already heard about your company or perhaps it is more about educating the public about your services.
-Below are some useful things to explore that you can integrate into your list of goals.
+Below are some useful things to explore that you can integrate into your list of goals, check out our tactical guide to trade shows to find out more strategies on how to approach your next event.

 There are different events that serve different purposes, and you will never know until you participate in an event and work out whether that event is right for your company.
 Do your competitors also attend the same event?
 What is their game plan for success at an event?
 It is also worth nothing the distinction between B2B (trade shows) and B2C (trade fairs) as some events are purely focused on one or the other and some are mixed – which type of event will work best for your purposes?